mihirasaraswati/gdxleaf/about.md

+---
+output: word_document
+---
 ## Introduction

-This map-based exploration tool provides a way to look at VA healthcare and benefits expenditures from the fiscal year 2015 GDX Report.
+This map-based exploration tool provides a way to look at VA health care and benefits expenditures from the fiscal year 2015 GDX Report.
 Each year the [National Center for Veterans Analysis and Statistics (NCVAS)](http://www.va.gov/vetdata/) publishes a report on the Geographic Distribution of VA Expenditures (GDX).
 These reports provide a break-out of expenditures for key VA programs by State, County, and Congressional District and go as far back as 1996.
 You can view the [GDX reports and others on the NCVAS website.](http://www.va.gov/vetdata/Expenditures.asp) This tool maps Medical Care, Compensation & Pension, Education & Vocational Rehabilitation, and Insurance & Indemnities expenditures.
 Four variables from the report are not available for viewing on the map because they are not distributed by Veteran residences.

 ## Expenditure Data Sources

-The expenditure data in the GDX report are compiled from a variety of VA ogranizations/systems.
-The list below shows all the sources for the expediture data:
+The expenditure data in the GDX report are compiled from a variety of VA organizations/systems.
+The list below shows all the sources for the expenditure data:

 1. USASpending.gov for Compensation & Pension (C&P) and Education and Vocational Rehabilitation and Employment (EVRE) Benefits.
 2. Veterans Benefits Administration Insurance Center for the Insurance costs.